chrislee12189/T1A3/helpfile.md

 Option four allows the user to delete a movie from the database, like option 3, they can delete predefined movies or movies theyve added (after theyre added of course).
 To remove a movie, they must provide the name.
 This **is** case sensitive, ignoring case sensitivity will result in a failed attempt.

 ### Option 5:
 Option five allows the user to rent a movie, the criteria to rent is: movie must be in the database, rental length must be less than or equal to 19 days.
 To rent a movie, the user is prompted for 2 inputs, movie name and length of rental.
 If the movie name entry is empty, the program alerts the user and the attempt is invalid.
-If the rental lenght exceeds 19 days, it is also disallowed.
+If the rental length exceeds 19 days, it is also disallowed.
 A successful rental entry would be: correct in terms of case sensitivity and under the maximum number of days allowed for rent.

 ### Option 6:
 Option six exits the program.